Sideward contact tracing and the control of epidemics in large gatherings: Methods

 \subsection{WIFI data: preprocessing and main properties}

 Like many universities, the University of Parma has covered its buildings with a single WIFI network (see Fig.~\ref{fig:figure5}\textbf{a}), enabling users to establish more than 10000 sessions a day.
-All sessions data from the login management system are collected by the "Area Sistemi Informativi" office.
+All sessions data from the login management system are collected by the "ICT services" office of Parma University.
 The login management system manages all wireless access points (APs) and all users' requests for connection to the internet with their registered device.
 University WIFI users are all people with institutional account (students, professors, researchers and staff) and all people from other European Universities with an account for the EDUROAM network.
 It is possible to create temporary accounts for external guests.

 The dataset refers to a sample of 713 wireless access points, about 10000 daily connections and spans six months, starting on 10th December 2020 and ending on 09th May 2021.
 During this period, due to the COVID-19 pandemic restrictions, we can distinguish two different phases: a closure phase and a partial opening phase~\cite{unipr_rules}.